EduardoARO/FCEinventoryWebApp/README.md

    npm run dev
    ```

-   The frontend will be running at: `http://localhost:5173`
+   The frontend will run at: `http://localhost:5173`

 ---